chrisvoo/mm/filemanager/README.md

 ```

 ### Issues
-* Docker context: the watching utility does not work for DELETE events.
+* Docker Desktop: the watching utility does not work for DELETE events regarding single files ([see GitHub issue](https://github.com/docker/desktop-linux/issues/99#issuecomment-1416803908)).
+Could be

-## TODO

-- [ ] DB Schema has been updated, reflect the changes in the models/tests
-- [ ] {album=Length superior to 100}.
-Take the last part of the absolute part if the metadata are empty.
-If they're
-not empty, truncate the string to 100.
-- [ ] duration sometimes is invalid.
-Evaluating a java eyeD3 mapper
+interesting trying this with Colima.

 ## Resources